FlexRank: Nested Low-Rank Knowledge Decomposition for Adaptive Model Deployment: FlexRank

 We are now ready to introduce \tool, a principled framework for low-rank knowledge decomposition that enables elastic model scaling.
 As previously discussed (\cref{sec:training_elastic}), directly solving the resulting bilevel optimization is intractable for large models.
 We therefore focus on a practical and scalable setting in which a high-capacity pretrained base model is available, an assumption well aligned with modern deployment pipelines~\citep{adler2024nemotron,team2025kimi,grattafiori2024llama,qiu2025gated}.

-Specifically, \tool takes as input a pre-trained network $(f,\theta)$ and a calibration dataset $\mathcal{Z}$~\footnote{In practice, this can be a representative subset of pretraining or downstream data, at the scale of $10^3$ samples.}.
+Specifically, \tool takes as input a pre-trained network $(f,\theta)$ and a calibration dataset $\mathcal{Z}$~\footnote{In practice, this can be a representative subset of pretraining or downstream data (i.e.~similar datamix), at the scale of $10^3$ samples.}.
 Rather than jointly optimizing elastic submodels end-to-end, we leverage the base model to efficiently identify high-quality submodels that act as proxies for determining the transformation operator $\mathcal{T}^\star_\beta$.
-We make the key approximation that, although further optimization is required to obtain strong deployable models, the relative importance ordering induced by these submodels is preserved; that is, the optimal mask structure produced by $\mathcal{T}^\star_\beta$ is fixed, allowing subsequent optimization to focus solely on the parameters.
+We make the key assumption that, although further optimization is required to obtain strong deployable models, the relative importance ordering induced by these submodels is preserved; that is, the optimal mask structure produced by $\mathcal{T}^\star_\beta$ is fixed, allowing subsequent optimization to focus solely on the parameters.

-An overview of \tool is shown in \cref{fig:tool_overview}.
-The method proceeds in three stages.
-First, each layer of the base model is independently decomposed via low-rank factorization, exploiting the fact that optimal per-layer decompositions admit a natural ordering (\cref{sec:nestedness}).
-Second, assuming approximate additivity of approximation errors across layers, we compute a global importance ordering by solving a dynamic program, yielding a collection of nested submodels across budgets.
-This nested structure is crucial for limiting weight-sharing interference, as analyzed in \cref{sec:theory}.
-Finally, since the decomposed submodels ignore cross-layer dependencies, we refine all configurations through knowledge distillation from the base model, producing a deployable elastic model with shared weights.
-We detail each component in the following sections.
+An overview of \tool is shown in \cref{fig:tool_overview,alg:flexrank}.
+The method comprises three stages. \circled{1} \textbf{Layer Decomposition:} Each layer of the base model is independently decomposed via singular value decompositions, yielding an optimal per-layer factorization of ordered, nested components (\cref{sec:nestedness}). \circled{2} \textbf{Nested Submodel Search:} Assuming ranking preservation of solutions under an additive error probe across layers (see \cref{sec:app:dp_ranking}), we compute a global importance ordering by solving a dynamic program, yielding a collection of nested submodels across budgets. \mbox{\circled{3} \textbf{Knowledge Consolidation:}} As the decomposed submodels ignore cross-layer dependencies, we refine all configurations through knowledge distillation (KD) from the base model, yielding deployable elastic models with shared weights.